 It feels like this post is well overdue, as I’ve been talking about the Nursery for ages now.
 It’s very much been a labour of love, and out of all the rooms in our house, this is probably the one which we have put the most thought into.

-When I discovered I was pregnant, I tried to avoid looking at anything nursery-related until at least our 12 week scan, I didn’t want to get my hopes up too early.
+When I discovered I was pregnant, I tried to avoid looking at anything nursery-related until at least our 12 week scan as I didn’t want to get my hopes up too early.
 However, when I saw a nursery featured in Homestyle magazine, it was hard to ignore just how perfect it was!
-Both myself and Mr Makes decided immediately as soon as we took that positive test that we wouldn’t be finding out whether we were having a girl or boy, so our nursery would need to be gender-neutral (Although admittedly, I think we would have still chosen this route even if we did know!).
-I showed the article I’d seen to Mr Makes who was in agreement that this was perfect, however we dutifully put the magazine away and waited patiently!
+As soon as we took that positive test, both myself and Mr Makes decided that we wouldn’t be finding out whether we were having a girl or boy, so our nursery would need to be gender-neutral (Although admittedly, I think we would have still chosen this route even if we did know!).
+I showed the article I’d seen to Mr Makes who was in agreement that it was perfect, however we dutifully put the magazine away and waited patiently!
 Continue reading →

 If 2016 was the year of the pin badge for me, then 2017 has definitely been the year of the houseplant.
 When we moved into our house at the end of the 2015, we didn’t own a single plant.
 By the end of 2016, I could probably count our plants on one hand.
 By August 2017, we have almost 20.